SamGilb/DeepLearningProj2/README.md

 # DeepLearningProj2
-The repo for the second project of CS499 Deep Learning
+The repository for Deep Learning Project 2 Spring 2020

+Install these libraries for RStudio using install.packages()
+* tbd